 Schedule backup: Our data will change with our daily use.
 In order to avoid forgetting to back up important data, you can set up scheduled backups (daily/weekly/ monthly) in CBackup, which not only can effectively prevent you from forgetting to back up important data, Allows you to save effort and time.

-Combined Cloud: If you have multiple Google Drive accounts or other cloud drive accounts, you can connect them to CBackup, and their storage space will be combined into a complete large backup space, and you can back up any data to this Google Drive hybrid cloud.
+Combined Cloud: If you have multiple Google Drive accounts or other cloud drive accounts, you can merge them in CBackup, and you will get a complete large backup space, and you can back up any data to this Google Drive hybrid cloud.

 That's all about how to backup files to Google Drive.
-No matter you choose to use the Backup and Sync tool, CBackup or Google Drive web app, you can follow the steps to achieve that easily.
-If you meet any problem when using Backup and Sync, you can use the alternative introduced in this article.
+No matter whether you choose to use the Drive for desktop tool, CBackup, or Google Drive web app, you can follow the steps to achieve that easily.
+If you meet any problems when using the Google Drive app, you can use the alternative introduced in this article.
 In addition, don't forget to protect your Google Drive files with free CBackup.